 - The College prohibits discrimination on basis of race, color, religion, pregnancy, national origin, ethnicity, age, sex, gender, veterans’ or military status, disability, sexual orientation, genetic information, marital status, or any other factor protected under applicable federal, state, and local laws, rules, and regulations against students, employees, applicants for admission, and applicants for employment.
 Discrimination may include acts of harassment or retaliation, domestic violence or dating violence.
 Repeated violations of these requirements may subject the student to dismissal.
 For discrimination complaints, please reference procedure 1.0600.

 - Dishonesty, including, but not limited to, nonacademic cheating or knowingly furnishing false information, is prohibited.

-- Disruptive Behavior: Students who act to impair, interfere with or obstruct the orderly conduct, process and functions of the College are disruptive.
+- Disruptive Behavior: Students who act to impair, interfere with, or obstruct the orderly conduct, processes and functions of the College are disruptive.